Welcome - Achieving a Dream to Walk Again and Help Others

 In 2012 I funded myself to go undercover in Tajung Luar, a shark and manta ray fishery to collect data to try to help mantas be protected through the following year's CITES convention.
 This information was passed onto Aquatic Alliance who worked closely with The Manta Trust, PADI's Project Aware and other important organisations.

-Since I moved to Dorset and recently opened my new Ocean Studio which is open Wednesday to Saturday 12 pm - 5 pm, it has been a huge dream to be able to help visitors learn about our seas and guests with their photography.
+Since I moved to Dorset and opened my studio which is open every Saturday 12 pm - 5 pm, it has been a huge dream to be able to help visitors learn about our seas and guests with their photography.

 Aside from this, I also loved helping both The Scuba Trust and Diversability to help other disabled divers to dive and worked with Frank Gardner, BBC Correspondent, to create a video highlighting their work.